 Yes and no. It is no secret that even though Colombia has become a lot safer over the past couple of years, there is still a lot of crime happening in the country.

-Safe or not there are a lot of safety precautions you can take in order to minimise risks either way.
-It’s no secret that there are always more risks when travelling as a solo traveller as well as travelling as a girl especially in Latin America.
-Being a female solo traveller myself who has travelled to Colombia, here are the rules I followed in order to stay safe while traveling Colombia.
+Safe or not, there are a lot of safety precautions you can take in order to minimise risks either way.
+It’s no secret that there are always more risks when travelling as a solo traveller, as well as travelling as a woman.
+Safety in South America is always a topic that is discussed often before your trip, so here are the rules I followed in order to stay safe while travelling solo in Colombia.

 1. Avoid visiting cities/places you don’t feel comfortable about